Free preview · no sign-up · multi-exchange

 Canada Crypto Tax Calculator

-Connect your wallet or upload exchange CSVs to get a Canadian crypto tax report with Schedule 3 capital gains support, 50% inclusion rate, superficial loss warnings, and staking income.
+Connect your wallet or upload exchange CSVs to get a Canadian crypto activity preview with Schedule 3 capital gains support, 50% inclusion rate, superficial loss warnings, and staking income.
 All values in CAD.
-Combine up to three exchange CSVs (Coinbase, Binance, Kraken, Nexo) for one transaction schedule, then review adjusted cost base treatment before filing.
+Combine up to ten CSVs from 21 audited exchange formats with EVM, Solana, and Bitcoin wallets, then complete the server-checked eligibility questionnaire.

-Instant preview No sign-up Multi-exchange (up to 3 CSVs) Schedule 3 · CAD values
+Instant preview No sign-up 21 exchanges · up to 10 CSVs Schedule 3 · CAD values

 Step 1